Leongard91/rental/README.md

 2. `README.md` - You currently reading file.
 3. `manage.py` - Django managing code.
 4. `db.sqlite3` - the database used by application.
+5. `screenshorts` - folder with screenshorts for README presentation.
 5. `reservation` - folder with Django project settings files.
 6. `media` - folder with images uploaded by users.
 7. `transport` - folder, which includes application files.